Hawthorn, Crataegus X, monogyna, laevigata hero image

 Hawthorn, Crataegus X, monogyna, laevigata

-Today I am writing the plant monograph of my favourite tree, the hawthorn, Crataegus monogyna and laevigata.
-I know this is actually a shrub, but the hawthorns I remember the clearest were so old that they had grown into trees.
-With their twisting branches and coarse bark, they looked like ancient sages.
-I loved spending time underneath them.
+This monograph deals with my favourite tree, hawthorn, Crataegus monogyna and laevigata.
+I know this is officially a shrub, but the hawthorns I remember best were so old that they looked more like trees.
+With their twisting branches and coarse bark, they resembled ancient sages.
+I enjoyed spending time sheltered by their crowns.

-You have probably noticed that this time there are not 1, but 2 Latin names in the title.
-That is because I discuss both species that are common in my neck of the planet.
-The monogyna is the one with the white flowers; it’s the one we often call common hawthorn and has 1 seed per berry.
-The laevigata is the shrub with the pink flowers, is often called midland hawthorn and has 2 seeds per berry.
-The X stands for cross, or hybrid, because these two hawthorns propagate together.
+You may have noticed that this time there are not one but two Latin names in the title.
+I am going to discuss both species that are common in my neck of the planet.
+The monogyna is the one with the white flowers; it is the one we often call common hawthorn and it has one seed per berry.
+The laevigata is the shrub with the pink flowers, is often called midland hawthorn and has two seeds per berry.
+The X stands for cross or hybrid, because these two hawthorns reproduce with each other.

 Healing effects of hawthorn, Crataegus monogyna and laevigata

-So much to tell about this shrub!
-Let’s start by talking about its medicinal properties of which there are many.
-These properties mainly concern heart and blood vessels and related ailments.
-Think of, for example, heart failure, blood pressure and circulatory disorders.
+There is so much to tell about this shrub!
+Let us start with its medicinal properties.
+These properties mainly relate to heart and blood vessels and related ailments.
+Examples would be heart failure, blood pressure and circulatory disorders.
 In addition, hawthorn has a positive effect on stress-related disorders.

 Magical effects of this tree

-Of course, I cannot help but start with fertility magic when it comes to magical properties.
-We probably all know the folk festivals at the beginning of the summer, where girls and boys dance around the maypole with their red and white ribbons.
-What is less known is that the hawthorn is a powerful protector against magic with evil intentions and is a good helper for divination.
 But there is much more to tell.
-Read the rest about the properties of the hawthorn in terms of healing power, magic and of course edibility – this tree was not called the bread and butter tree without a reason – in the rest of the monograph.
+Read about the rest of the properties of the hawthorn in terms of healing, magic and of course edibility – this tree was called the bread and butter tree for a reason – in the rest of the monograph.

 Botanical description Hawthorn, Crataegus X, monogyna & laevigata